- To make sure it is not sent again

-If Procuros accepted the transaction and intends to forward it to the receiving Trade Partner, it will respond with a 201: Created
+If Procuros accepted the transaction and intends to forward it to the receiving Trade Partner, it will respond with a

 status code.
-In this case, the document Status field should be set to TRANSMITTED
+In this case, the document Status field should be set toTRANSMITTED

-If Procuros accepted the transaction but does not intend to forward it to the receiving Trade Partner, it will respond with a 202: Accepted
+If Procuros accepted the transaction but does not intend to forward it to the receiving Trade Partner, it will respond with a

 status code.
-In this case, the document Status field should be set to NO_ACTION
+In this case, the document Status field should be set toNO_ACTION

-If Procuros did NOT accept the transaction, it will respond with either a 422: Validation Error
+If Procuros did NOT accept the transaction, it will respond with either a

-or a 400: Bad Request
+or a400: Bad Request

+status code.
 In this case, the document Status field should NOT be set to make sure the document will be retried the next time you are processing outgoing transactions.
 The response from Procuros will contain a link to view the error on the Procuros Portal.
-You can optionally add this link to a “Error URL” field attached to the document you were trying to send, giving users easy access to view and resolve errors.
+You can optionally add this link to a “Error URL” field attached to the document you were trying to send, giving users easy access to view and resolve errors. - Only documents that have an empty Status field should be retrieved from the ERP for sending via Procuros.

-If a document has failed to send to Procuros, as per the rules above it should not be marked with one of these statuses: TRANSMITTED
+If a document has failed to send to Procuros, as per the rules above it should not be marked with one of these statuses:TRANSMITTED

 or NO_ACTION